Leave Her to Heaven: In popular culture

 Portions of the film are seen in the M*A*S*H season three episode "House Arrest", particularly the scene in which Tierney and Wilde share a passionate kiss, which causes Hawkeye to quip, "If he straightens out that overbite, I'll kill him."
 The episode originally aired February 4, 1975.
-Author Chitra Banerjee Divakaruni mentions this film in her book, Independence: A Novel.
+Author Chitra Banerjee Divakaruni mentions this film in her novel Independence (2022).

+The movie appears as a collectable film canister in the 2011 video game L.A.
+Noire.